hiljasi/hiljasi.github.io/index.md

 ## Introduction

 This website is a homepage for the language technology course KIK-LG219 in Helsinki University.
 I am a linguistics freshman minoring in English and Asian culture studies.
+My hobbies include studying Mandarin Chinese and Korean and listening to music.
+You can find some examples of my current favourite songs in the Misc. section.
+I've also done eleven years of contemporary circus where I focused on main-à-main and other categories of pair acrobatics.

 ## Find me on